By Children’s Librarian Shelley Harris

 - While stereotypes say that mostly boys have autism, that isn’t the case.
 Because girls may not present in the stereotypical way, they are diagnosed less often.
 The Autistic Women and Nonbinary Network (AWNN) has great resources, including a welcome packet for girls and for parents.

-- Jordyn Zimmerman is a non-speaking autistic woman who uses an augmentative communication device to communicate.
+- Jordyn Zimmerman is a non-speaking autistic woman who uses an augmentative communication app to communicate.
 For most of her education, teachers thought that because she couldn’t speak, she couldn’t think, and she responded by running and lashing out.
 It wasn’t until she was 18 that she found educators who saw her and taught her.
-A documentary about her story, This is Not About Me, is available to rent on Kinema and Apple TV.
-She recently presented to the Interagency Autism Coordinating Committee with her story and recommendations to help more autistic students succeed in school and life.
+A documentary about her story, This Is Not About Me, is available to rent on Kinema, and you can watch her present on her story and recommendations to help more autistic students succeed in school and life.
+She also helps write the curriculum for The Nora Project, a K-12 disability education program in which some D97 schools participate.

 Online resources to explore

 - Learn from Autistics has a guide for talking to your child about their autism diagnosis.
-Their site is full of guides and links to more resources, like the Autism Self-Advocacy Network.
+Their site is full of guides and links to additional resources, such as the Autism Self-Advocacy Network.

 - Michelle Swan has guides specifically for educators who have autistic students.